 - Can my existing HRMS be customized to deliver training?

-4. Integrate new LMS if necessary
+4. Integrate new LMS if Necessary:

-Most of the times, existing HRMS training modules can be customized to suit your training requirements.
+Most of the time, existing HRMS training modules can be customized to suit your training requirements.
 However, if your requirements are specialized, a newer and more modern tool may be required.
 Thankfully, even standalone learning management tools can be integrated with existing HRMS tools so that you don’t have to work with two different tools.
 Many organizations resist the idea of having to work with multiple interfaces and handle large amounts of resulting duplicate data.
 Integrating your new LMS with your existing HRMS is the perfect solution for this seemingly bothersome issue.
 Integration can streamline your training goals and help you achieve results sooner than you might imagine.
 Surveys indicate that integration helps businesses to reduce data clutter and become more agile in the long term.

 Questions you need to ask: